10 Useful Tips and Tricks

 - If you are likely to be working up a ladder, don't work alone.
 Even if you don't need someone to hold the bottom of the ladder while you are painting, you'll need someone around to call for an ambulance if you fall off!

 - Many people make the mistake of painting pipework with emulsion paint.
 If it is copper pipework then it will likely start to turn blue as the copper reacts with water in the paint.

 In addition, emulsion paint will flake off copper piping in no time at all.
 With fine sandpaper this copper piping has to be sanded down to a clean finish and then two coats of oil-based undercoat need to be applied before any topcoat.
 The top coat can now be emulsion if you want as the copper is protected, or more usually if the pipework is by a radiator, it is painted the same as any skirting board.

-• If you have an accident and spill oil-based paint on a carpet, get as much up as you can with a sharp-edged spoon.
+If you have an accident and spill oil-based paint on a carpet, get as much up as you can with a sharp-edged spoon.
 After that, check in a discrete corner that the carpet does not react with white spirit and if that is OK, then wipe the affected area with a cloth or kitchen paper impregnated with plenty of white spirit.
 After that, create a 50/50 mixture of white spirit and a quality brand washing up liquid and then rub that into the affected area, then remove that paste with a wet clean cloth until it has all been removed.
 Then dry the affected area.
-You can also visit this page about how to use painting materials.

 Ask for Free Quotes From Quality Painters